Select travel dates to see prices

 During your time on the Tanzania volunteer program, you will live in our Volunteer House.
 Our accommodation is based within the town of Arusha, a city located at the foot of Mount Meru.
 Our volunteer programs are also located in this region.
 Our accommodation is located within a quiet neighbourhood of the city.
 However, there are a number of restaurants, supermarkets and ATMs only a walk or short Dala Dala journey away from the Volunteer House.

 As a volunteer in Tanzania, you will be living with other international volunteers.
 The Volunteer House is large, basic but comfortable.
 Bedrooms conform to a single-sex dorm-style setup, with up to 8 people per room.
 Each volunteer in Tanzania is provided with a mosquito net and their own bed linen.
-During the winter months, participants are recommended to bring additional bedding, such as a sleeping bag.
+During the winter months (June and July), participants are recommended to bring additional layers or a sleeping bag for extra warmth.
 Bathrooms at the Volunteer House are communal, with a western-style toilet and shower.
 When possible, there is hot-water in the accommodation.

 There is free Wi-Fi within the house.
 This can be intermittent, therefore volunteers in Tanzania are also recommended to purchase a local SIM card in-country to use with an unlocked mobile phone.
 The accommodation has a communal area with comfy sofas to relax in during the evening.
 There is also a refrigerator for volunteers to store food and drinks as they wish.
 There is a weekly laundry service available for a nominal fee, or volunteers in Tanzania may choose to hand wash their clothes.
 For extra security, a nightguard is employed on the premises.
 Individuals on a volunteer trip to Tanzania are recommended to bring a small padlock.
 Any valuables can be stored with our local team, however, volunteers are encouraged to only bring essential items during their volunteer work in Tanzania.
 It is recommended that volunteers pack ear-plugs if they choose to stay in the Volunteer House across the weekend.
 This follows events held at the restaurant across the road from the Volunteer House during this time.
 Please note that power cuts are fairly commonplace in Tanzania although they tend not to last more than a couple of hours.